GhostFoxOfficial/Log4Java/README.md

 - Probably more, that's why we have a bug tracker ;)

 ## License
-- MojoLauncher is licensed under [GNU LGPLv3](https://github.com/MojoLauncher/MojoLauncher/blob/v3_openjdk/LICENSE).
+- Log4Java is licensed under [GNU LGPLv3](https://github.com/MojoLauncher/MojoLauncher/blob/v3_openjdk/LICENSE).

 ## Contributing
 Contributions are welcome!
 We welcome any type of contribution, not only code.
 For example, you can help the wiki shape up.
 You can help the [translation](https://crowdin.com/project/pojavlauncher) too!